esteil/atvfiles/trunk/README.txt

 ShowFileIcons: Boolean, show the playlist/stack icons in the file listings.
 > Default: YES

+MountBlacklist: Array, paths to mount points to never show.
+> Default: ("/")

 Places: Array, paths for "places"
 > Default: (*RootDirectory*)